adambard/learnxinyminutes-docs/racket.html.markdown

 ;; 7.
 Modules
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-;; Modules let you organize code into multiple files and reusable libraries
+;; Modules let you organize code into multiple files and reusable ;; libraries; here we use sub-modules, nested in the whole module that ;; this text makes (starting from the "#lang" line)

-(module cake racket/base ; define a new module 'cake' based on racket/base
+(module cake racket/base ; define a `cake' module based on racket/base

   (provide print-cake) ; function exported by the module